 Our foundation Persian boy came to me as I was trying to find kitties with the “look” I wanted to reproduce.
 My dear friend Sylvia was keeping her eye out for a kitty for me, and suddenly a boy that was out of her lines became available – so I jumped at the chance.
 He is our odd eyed white big boy that we affectionately call “Bowie”.
 I got him late in 2015, and really struggled with what to call him – as his registered name is Sapphire Ice.
 Not really something that lends itself to an easy nickname.
 Oddly (no pun intended) someone suggested the nickname Bowie – because David Bowie the musician had one blue and one brown eye.
 I was considering whether or not this was a good fit, and on January 10, 2016 – the original Bowie died.
 I was floored by the news, and my gorgeous white kitty instantly became Bowie.

 So yes, I am back again solo (well –sometimes with my reluctant husband Mark ;-)) – with an exciting new twist!!
 I am not only focused on the best quality Persians, but the Exotic Shorthair breed I have been admiring for years is now part of my program!
-I have already granded one of my beloved “Zots” that Greg Swensen entrusted me with, and he got a CFA Color Win too as Best Black and White Exotic in the Region in the 2017 Season.
+I have already granded one of my beloved “Zots” and he got a CFA Color Win too as Best Black and White Exotic in the Region in the 2017 Season.
 GC Kitten Chaos Prince of Purrtopia will be my foundation boy in the Exotic program.
 We named him Prince as he was born in April of 2016 just as Prince the musician passed on.
 While he isn’t purple – he is Princely.
 We felt it was appropriate to keep the Rock Star theme going.

 I am so happy to be back, and I look forward to seeing everyone at the shows!